Disco Inferno (musical): Character list

 The character of Nick Diablo was omitted from both the 2006 and 2012 productions and Lily were omitted from the 2012 UK tour.
 Some of the characters names' were changed in the 2012 UK tour: Lady Marmalade was renamed Lucretia MacEvil, Kathy was renamed Roxanne and Terry was renamed Billy.

 Original casts

 Plot synopsis

-The show is set in London in 1976; the hottest summer on record.
-Disco Inferno tells the story of an ambitious and talented hopeful, Jack, and his "burning" desire to make it in the music industry.
-Working late in a London nightclub, Jack meets Lucretia McEvil – a femme fatale and incarnation of the Devil.
-Dreaming of becoming successful, he makes a Faustian pact with her, trading his soul to fulfill his wildest fantasies.
+The show takes place in 1976, following an aspiring musical ‘Jack’ who works at a nightclub in London, called the ‘Disco Inferno’ Working late one night, Jack meets Lady Marmalade an incarnation of the Devil disguised as a record labels agent.
+Dreaming of becoming successful, he makes a pact with her, trading his soul to fulfill his dream.